christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

                       Return(true)));
 ```

-Note, however, that if you use the `ReturnOKWith()` method, it will override the
+Note, however, that if you use the `ReturnOKWith()` target, it will override the
 values provided by `SetArgPointee()` in the response parameters of your function
 call.